LSEG-API-Samples/Tutorial.EikonAPI.Python.CompanyTearsheetEstimates/README.md

 ### Using Eikon Python Library to Access Data

 And now we proceed to the most interesting part.
-We know the data items we would like to use by lookingit up in Eikon Excel examples, and we can parametrize the data items per requirement, by looking up the data itemsin Data Item Browser.
+We know the data items we would like to use by looking it up in Eikon Excel examples, and we can parametrize the data items per requirement, by looking up the data items in Data Item Browser.

 1. We start Python interpreter.
 We will work on the python script in separate text editor, pasting and running the script into python interpreter when we are ready to test.